klopezd/instatrace_guides/deployment_github_guide.md

 ```
 _In case any file provokes a failure for being ahead of master, checkout the file and pull again_

-**5. After validations and testing is performed, close the feature branch on local repository and release it, then push it to GitHub**
+**5.1.0.
+After validations and testing is performed, if changes are valid, close the feature branch on local repository and release it, then push it to GitHub**
 * _on local repositiry root_

 ```